Virtual Soccer: Summary

 The Japanese version featured all clubs from the top division of Japan Professional Football League J.League Division 1 (1994 J.League season), while the European version featured national teams.
 The player can choose two views, from a left-right perspective or with top-down perspective.
 There are many other options such as wind control, weather, environment, pitch type and player's velocity.

+Cancelled sequel

+After the success of Mega Bomberman (1994), Hudson Soft announced their intention to develop more titles for Sega platforms.
+One of which was a sequel to Virtual Soccer.
+The title initially went by Virtual Soccer 2, before it was changed to Hudson Soft's Soccer.
+It was scheduled for release very late in the Sega CD's lifespan - March 1995 - but never materialized.